albee/trace/TUTORIAL.md

 `[-s, --sim]` : Run a simulation test.
 Defaults to hardware.
 ```

-See `execute_asap/README.md` for high-level usage instructions to understand how nodes are started/stoppped and the execution flow.
+See `execute_asap/README.md` for high-level usage instructions to understand how nodes are started/stoppped
+and the execution flow of test commands.

 ## Test List